-Candidates are expected to consider and debate the full range of issues that affected the key concept in the question - in this case the extent to which Charles II was successful in dealing with the challenges that he faced during his reign 1660-1685.
+Candidates are expected to consider and debate the full range of issues that affected the key concept in the question-in this case the extent to which the leadership of Charles I was responsible for the outbreak of civil war by 1642.
 They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of the extent to which Charles II was successful in dealing with the challenges that faced him during his reign 1660-85.
-In order to reach a substantiated judgement about this issue, candidates may argue that Charles II was very successful in dealing with the challenges that faced him during his reign.
+Candidates will offer an analysis and evaluation of the extent to which the leadership of Charles I was mainly responsible for the outbreak of civil war by 1642.
+In order to reach a substantiated judgement about this issue, candidates may argue that Charles's leadership was mainly responsible for the outbreak of war in this period.
 The response might support this proposition by considering issues such as: